Code-dot-mil/code.mil/CONTRIBUTING.md

 # Contributing to Our Projects, Version 1.5

 **NOTE: This CONTRIBUTING.md is for software contributions.
-You do not need to follow the Developer's Certificate of Origin (DCO) process for commenting on the Code.mil repository documentation, such as CONTRIBUTING.md, INTENT.md, etc. or for submitting Issues.**
+You do not need to follow the Developer's Certificate of Origin (DCO) process for commenting on the Code.mil repository documentation, such as CONTRIBUTING.md, INTENT.md, etc. or for submitting issues.**

 Thanks for thinking about using or contributing to this software ("Project") and its documentation!